shopware5/devdocs/source/blog/_posts/2015-10-02-what-is-an-item.md

 `articleID` in the `s_articles_details`.
 So actually there is no need for us, to group items by an abstract order number.
-If you should need such a "common" order number for all variants, anyway, I also recommend using attributes for this.
+If you should need such a "common" order number for all variants, anyway, I also recommend using attributes for this. differentation
 # Telling apart variants, properties and attributes
+A common issue for new Shopware users is the differentiation of *variant*, *property*, *filter* and *attribute*.
-In order not to get confused by terms like *variant*, *property*, *filter* and *attribute*, the following list tries to tell apart the concept behind the terms.
+The following list tries to tell apart the concept behind the terms.
 ## Variant
 A variant (sometimes also called "item detail") is a concrete forming of an item.
 Thinking of a t-shirt, there might be variants like "Color: red, size: XL" or "Color: green, size: L".